Enhancing Sentiment Analysis in Bengali Texts: A Hybrid Approach Using Lexicon-Based Algorithm and Pretrained Language

 \item \textbf{Performance Comparison: BSPS (classification) + BanglaBERT (evaluation) and BanglaBERT (classification) + BanglaBERT (evaluation)}:

-The results indicate that BanglaBERT (classification) + BanglaBERT (evaluation) underperforms compared to BSPS (classification) + BanglaBERT (evaluation) across all evaluation metrics, including accuracy (89\% vs. 79\%), weighted precision (0.89 vs. 0.69), weighted recall (0.89 vs. 0.79), and weighted F1-score (0.89 vs. 0.73).
-This suggests that the combination of using the BSPS algorithm for classification followed by BanglaBERT for evaluation yields better performance overall.
-For BSPS (classification) + BanglaBERT (evaluation): The best performance was achieved with learning rate = 1.4e-5 and batch size = 32.
-For BanglaBERT (classification) + BanglaBERT (evaluation): The best performance was achieved with learning rate = 1.8e-4 and batch size = 16.
-The BSPS algorithm’s lower learning rate (1.4e-5) and larger batch size (32) likely contribute to more stable training and more accurate sentiment predictions.
+The results indicate that BanglaBERT (classification) combined with BanglaBERT (evaluation) underperforms compared to BSPS (classification) + BanglaBERT (evaluation) across all evaluation metrics, including the accuracy (89\% vs. 79\%), weighted precision (0.89 vs. 0.69), weighted recall (0.89 vs. 0.79), and weighted F1-score (0.89 vs. 0.73).
+This suggests that the combination of using the BSPS algorithm for classification followed by BanglaBERT for evaluation yields better overall performance.
+For BSPS (classification) + BanglaBERT (evaluation): The best performance was achieved with the learning rate = 1.4e-5 and batch size = 32.
+For BanglaBERT (classification) + BanglaBERT (evaluation): The best performance was achieved with the learning rate = 1.8e-4 and batch size = 16.
+The lower learning rate (1.4e-5) of the BSPS algorithm and the larger batch size (32) likely contribute to more stable training and more accurate sentiment predictions.
 In contrast, the BanglaBERT-only pipeline, with a higher learning rate (1.8e-4) and smaller batch size (16), may have struggled with effective learning, which impacted its predictive performance.
 This comparison underscores the advantage of leveraging the BSPS algorithm for the initial classification step while using BanglaBERT for evaluation, although further optimization of BanglaBERT's hyperparameters could improve its results when used alone.

-The \textbf{fig.12} illustrates the comparison of performances of the two models.
+The \textbf{ Fig.12} illustrates the comparison of performances of the two models.

 \end{enumerate}